Cacti/documentation/Graph-Overview.md

 new users should follow the instructions provided in the next chapter for creating **New Graphs** in Cacti.

-For users who are familiar with [RRDTool](http://www.RRDTool.org/), you will immediately recognize that a **Graph** in Cacti is closely modeled after RRDTool's graphs.
-This makes sense since Cacti provides a user friendly interface to RRDTool without requiring users to understand how RRDTool works.
+For users who are familiar with [RRDtool](http://www.RRDtool.org/), you will immediately recognize that a **Graph** in Cacti is closely modeled after RRDtool's graphs.
+This makes sense since Cacti provides a user friendly interface to RRDtool without requiring users to understand how RRDtool works.
 With this in mind, every **Graph** in Cacti has certain settings and at least one **Graph Item** associated with it.
 While graph settings define the overall properties of a **Graph**, the **Graph Items** define the data that is to be represented on the **Graph**.